iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#013] Discomfort during connection.md

 Remember to drink chocolate milk to lessen the discomfort XDDD

 **Majaja**<br>
-What's with all the Sci-Fi references...?
+What's with all the Sci\-Fi references...?